-The spirits that haunted the Rowe household in the summer of 1889 were no ordinary ghosts: "They cannot be seen.
+The spirits that haunted the Rowe household in the summer of 1889 were no ordinary ghosts.
+“They cannot be seen.
 They do not softly and silently glide all in white.
-On the contrary, they yell, and fight, and fire pistols, and fall down stairs, and do all sorts of mysterious, not to say diabolical, things."
-So reported the Chicago Tribune on July 18, 1889, announcing that an other-worldly presence—indeed, a whole gang of them—had taken up residence on the city's North Side.
-Over the course of just a few days, the tale would spawn thousands of local rubberneckers, a lawsuit, and a reproach from a paper four states away.
+On the contrary, they yell, and fight, and fire pistols, and fall down stairs, and do all sorts of mysterious, not to say diabolical, things,” reported the Chicago Tribune on July 18, 1889.
+The paper announced that an otherworldly presence—indeed, a whole gang of them—had taken up residence on the city’s North Side.
+Over the course of just a few days, the tale would spawn thousands of local rubberneckers, a lawsuit, and a reproach from a newspaper four states away.

 On their first night living in the house, the Rowe family—Dr. Rowe, his wife, their five children, and their housekeeper—were startled awake at midnight by a crescendo of noise in their front hall.
 They heard noises that sounded like a horde of men was stamping up their stairs, and suddenly, the sound of a gun rang out.

 But when Dr. Rowe and his housekeeper ventured through the house with lamps, they found nothing amiss.
 All the doors and windows were locked.
 Rowe—who, considering his role as a deacon, was “presumably a man of truth,” the Tribune argued—kept quiet about the mysterious banging for almost a month, worried that people would believe he was crazy.
 But each night, the banging continued.
 The family, and the guests they invited over to witness the phenomenon, heard the sounds of heavy-footed men roaming the halls, moving parlor chairs, lighting matches, shaking doors.